Packing Topological Minors Half-Integrally: Half-integral Erd o s-P o sa property

 \begin{theorem} For every graph $H$, there exists a function $f$ such that for every graph $G$, collection $\R=(R_v: v \in V(H))$ of subsets of $V(G)$ and positive integer $k$, either $G$ half-integrally packs $k$ $\R$-compatible subdivisions of $H$, or there exists a set $Z \subseteq V(G)$ with $\lvert Z \rvert \leq f(k)$ such that $\pi(V(H) \cup E(H)) \cap Z \neq \emptyset$ for every $\R$-compatible homeomorphic embedding $\pi$ from $H$ into $G$. \end{theorem}

-\begin{pf} Let $c$ be the number of components of $H$.
+\begin{pf} Let $H$ be a graph.
+Let $c$ be the number of components of $H$.
 We shall prove this theorem by induction on $c$.
-The theorem holds if $c=1$ by Theorem \ref{connected half EP}.
+The theorem holds if $c=1$ by Lemma \ref{connected half EP}.
 So we may assume that $c \geq 2$ and this theorem holds for every graph with less than $c$ components.

 Define $\HH$ to be the family of the graphs that can be obtained from $H$ by applying one of the following operations. \begin{itemize} \item Add an edge incident with two vertices in different components. \item Subdivide an edge in a component of $H$ to obtain a new vertex $v$, and add an edge incident with $v$ and a vertex in another component. \item Pick two different components of $H$, subdivide one edge in each of them, and add an edge incident with these two new vertices. \end{itemize} Note that $\lvert \HH \rvert \leq (\lvert V(H) \rvert + \lvert E(H) \rvert)^2$, and every graph in $\HH$ has less than $c$ components.
 We may assume that $V(H') \supseteq V(H)$ for every $H' \in \HH$.
 Define $\HH'$ to be the family of graphs, where each member of $\HH'$ can be obtained from $H$ by deleting $c'$ components for some $c' \geq 1$.
 We may assume that $V(H') \subseteq V(H)$ for every $H' \in \HH'$.